-Song Joong Ki and Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased
+Song Joong Ki And Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased

 As previously reported, Song Joong Ki and Song Hye Kyo traveled with a close friend and professional photographer Hong Jang Hyun.
 The famous photographer has worked with other celebrity couples, including Bae Yong Joon-Park Soo Jin and Lee Hyori-Lee Sang Soon as well A-list Korean celebrities such as CL of 2NE1.

-The news site also added that Song Joong Ki and Song Hye Kyo hired overseas-based photographers Chung Ji Sang from New York and Eric Darius Nazarian from California.
+The news site also added that Song Joong Ki and Song Hye Kyo hired U.S.-based photographers Chung Ji Sang from New York and Eric Darius Nazarian from California.

 The Song Song couple also tapped Korean photographer Yang Joong San and Akeel Nelson, a Jamaican videographer.

-Apparently, Song Joong Ki and Song Hye Kyo’s pre-wedding photo shoot began filming at the Golden Gate Park, which is widely-known for its historical beauty.
+Apparently, Song Joong Ki and Song Hye Kyo’s pre-wedding photo shoot began filming at Golden Gate Park, which is widely-known for its historical beauty.

-The team then continued their pictorial at the Mill Valley and ended at Calistoga, California on September 7, reports revealed.
+The team then continued their pictorial at Mill Valley and ended in Calistoga, California, on September 7, reports revealed.

 #SongJoongKi spotted bought starbucks by c-fan opposite side of her university. pic.twitter.com/7JwQiwSLfm